Whistleblower Policy (Ethics Hotline)

-- An employee with reports or concerns about workplace safety issues is encouraged to consult the University’s Safety and Transportation Department.
+- An employee with reports or concerns about workplace safety issues is encouraged to consult the University Safety department.

 - An employee with reports or concerns about academic fraud or research misconduct should consult with the Provost or the Associate Provost.

 - An employee who is unsure to whom he/she should make a report or address his/her concerns should consult with the Human Resource office or the Compliance Officer.

 If individuals are uncomfortable discussing concerns with a university official, the university has engaged EthicsPoint to be its third-party ethics and compliance hotline provider to collect allegations anonymously.
 Reports can be made 24 hours a day/7 days a week.
 All reports are routed directly to the Office of Internal Audit and Risk Management for review and directed to the appropriate institutional official(s).